What the cost cap is

 How the cost cap is reshaping F1

 The cost cap has already changed the competitive order.
-In 2023 and 2024, McLaren and Red Bull traded the constructors' championship, while Mercedes' dominance ended.
-In 2026, with the regulation reset and the cost cap still in place, the competitive field is wider than it has been in decades.
+Red Bull won the constructors' championship in 2023, with McLaren emerging as a strong challenger.
+By 2026, with the regulation reset and the cost cap still in place, the competitive field appears wider than it has been in decades.

 Teams that manage their resources efficiently — like McLaren under Andrea Stella — have gained an advantage over teams that spent lavishly in the pre-cap era.
 The cost cap has not eliminated the advantage of being a big team, but it has made it harder to maintain that advantage through spending alone.